 Weaknesses:

-• Occasional hallucinations (inserting phrases not present in the audio)
+- Occasional hallucinations (inserting phrases not in the audio)

 Google Speech-to-Text

-Google's transcription API achieves similar accuracy to Whisper (95%+) and offers enhanced punctuation and speaker diarization (identifying who is speaking).
-It excels with standard speech and is optimized for short-form audio.
+Google's API hits similar accuracy to Whisper (95%+) and adds enhanced punctuation and speaker diarization.
+Strong on standard speech, optimized for short-form audio.

 Strengths: